4www/r4bsky/README.md

 - "Invalid hostname" error during OAuth: if using Tailscale, make sure you're using `tailscale funnel` (public) not `tailscale serve` (private).
 The OAuth server needs public access to fetch your client metadata.
 - OAuth callback not completing login: check browser console for errors.
 Ensure your `client-metadata.json` redirect_uris match exactly (with and without trailing slash).
 - DPoP nonce 401 seen in devtools: we avoid eager profile fetch on hydration; it's harmless if seen intermittently.
-- Scope errors on Followers/Following: open Settings and re-consent; if the server doesn't support fine-grained scopes, it will fall back.

 License
 MIT